RachWalm/black-jack/README.md

 These ideas and flow chart have been fairly accurately followed to produce the final product.

 Although, from the outset discussion the split (when you have identical cards) was discarded.
-This is a rare occurance so won't subtract significantly from the game play, therfore, won't impact user experience.
-It would also be difficult to test and involve putting in specific cards, due to it's rarity in random occurrence.
+This is a rare occurence so won't subtract significantly from the game play, therefore, won't impact user experience.
+It would also be difficult to test and involve putting in specific cards, due to its rarity in random occurrence.
 These combined factors made it a low value function at high testing cost, so it was dropped.

 ## How to play